Zehua-Chen/language-notes/swift/attributes/PropertyWrapper.md

 # Optional Implementations

-- A initializer that starts with the label `initialValue`; this takes the initial value that the user uses to initialize the property marked by property wrapper
+- A initializer with the signature resembling `init(wrappedValue:, ...)`:

-  - The initializer can take any number of arguments after this
+  - The initializer can take any number of arguments after the first label
+  - If the initializer only takes one parameter, then the enclosing type's synthesized initializer would be as if there is no property wrapper

+    ```swift
+    import SwiftUI

+    struct Foo: View {
+      // One of State's initializer is init(wrappedValue:)
+      @State
+      var name: String
+    }

+    let foo = Foo(name: "")
+    ```

   - Must be internal or public

 - A property named `projectedValue`; this property is accessed when the user put `$` operator before the property marked with the property wrapper Don’t have to be of the same type as the wrapped value